Morpho-lang/morpho/README.md

 * **Class-based**.
 A morpho program involves creating and manipulating objects, which greatly simplifies operation.
 * **Extendable**.
 Morpho is, in effect, an embeddable language oriented for scientific applications.
 Functionality is easy to add via packages.

-Documentation is available on [readthedocs](https://morpho-lang.readthedocs.io/en/latest/)
+Documentation is available on [readthedocs](https://morpho-lang.readthedocs.io/en/latest/) and via an extensive [user manual](https://github.com/Morpho-lang/morpho/blob/main/manual/manual.pdf).

+*This material is based upon work supported by the National Science Foundation under grants DMR-1654283 and OAC-2003820.*

 ## Installation